dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 | <xref:Microsoft.EntityFrameworkCore.ChangeTracking.NavigationEntry.Metadata?displayProperty=nameWithType> | <xref:Microsoft.EntityFrameworkCore.Metadata.INavigationBase> metadata for the navigation.
 | <xref:Microsoft.EntityFrameworkCore.ChangeTracking.NavigationEntry.IsLoaded?displayProperty=nameWithType> | Gets or sets a value indicating whether the related entity or collection has been fully loaded from the database.
 | <xref:Microsoft.EntityFrameworkCore.ChangeTracking.NavigationEntry.Load?displayProperty=nameWithType>     | Loads the related entity or collection from the database; see [Explicit Loading of Related Data](xref:core/querying/related-data/explicit).
-| <xref:Microsoft.EntityFrameworkCore.ChangeTracking.NavigationEntry.Query?displayProperty=nameWithType>    | The query EF would use to load this navigation as an `IQueryable` that can be further composed; see [Explicit Loading of Related Data](xref:core/querying/related-data/explicit).
+| <xref:Microsoft.EntityFrameworkCore.ChangeTracking.NavigationEntry.Query?displayProperty=nameWithType>    | The query EF Core would use to load this navigation as an `IQueryable` that can be further composed; see [Explicit Loading of Related Data](xref:core/querying/related-data/explicit).

 ### Working with all properties of an entity